Flèche bas

 RTL2-Sacem Pop Rock Revelations

-Thanks to the new programme "Les Révélations pop-rock RTL2 - Sacem," 12 emerging singer-songwriters from the French scene benefited from exposure on pop-rock radio in 2024: Clara Ysé, Joseph Kamel, Aliocha Schneider, Solann, Johnny Jane, Styleto, Cobalt, Sylvain Duthu, Léman, Rori, Clou and St Graal.
-Solann was named pop-rock Revelation of the Year 2024 at an exceptional evening event, sponsored by Calogero and hosted by Waxx.
+Thanks to the new programme “Les Révélations pop-rock RTL2 - Sacem”, 12 emerging singer-songwriters from the French scene enjoyed some well-deserved radio time on a pop-rock station in 2024: Clara Ysé, Joseph Kamel, Aliocha Schneider, Solann, Johnny Jane, Styleto, Cobalt, Sylvain Duthu, Léman, Rori, Clou and St Graal.
+Solann was named pop-rock Revelation of the Year 2024 at an exceptional evening event, sponsored by Calogero.

 open